dgroomes/llm-api-playground/README.md

 In the future, I'm excited to try open source models and other models from different vendors but right now, OpenAI is the way to go.

+So far in this project, I've added some basic exploratory HTTP requests to the OpenAI API in the `http/` directory.

 ## Glossary